adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Also, mixins can become very complicated with lots of params, conditionality and large declarations of styles.
 All of this makes it complicated and complicated is hard to maintain.

 To mitigate, you can make mixins really granular.
 For example you could have a "red text" mixin which is certainly better.
-But then again, the declaration of that mixin is basically the same as a declaration of red text.
-Might as well just declare that instead.
+But then again, the declaration of that mixin is basically the same as a declaration of red text&mdash;Might as well just declare that instead.

 If you need to update it in multiple places, then a search and replace might just do it, depending on your context.
 And even if you did use a mixin, when red changes to orange, you will have to do a search and replace anyway, because the mixin name will otherwise be misleading.